Army of Me (Christina Aguilera song): Anastacia version

 American recording artist Anastacia covered the song for her second greatest hits album Ultimate Collection (2015).
 The song was released as album's second single on 23 October 2015 by Sony Music Entertainment.
+According to Pop Crush, Anastacia's version of the song a "subdued" piano and string-driven version of the original.
+It was debuted on Terry Wogan's BBC Radio 2 weekend show Weekend Wogan.